Battling morning sickness? Here are 5 simple remedies that worked for me!

 What are your tips for combating morning sickness?

 Want to check out another great post on morning sickness?
-Lauren from Serving from Home is running a 5-day healthy pregnancy series right now!
-Check out her post from Monday on The Morning Sickness Phenomenon!
+Lauren of Serving from Home has a great post called The Morning Sickness Phenomenon!

 Check out the other posts in this series: